xqfang233/Dynamic-Programming-101/README.md

 + What is Backtracking?

 As summarized in [this video](https://www.youtube.com/watch?v=Zq4upTEaQyM), backtracking is to **make choices** under some **constraints** to reach a specific **goal**.
 Let's take the [word search](https://leetcode.com/problems/word-search/) problem as an example.
 In this problem, we are asked to traverse a board of character grids to find out if a specific word string exists in this board.
-Below is an example given:
+Below is an example given and the problem description:
 ![image](https://user-images.githubusercontent.com/81652429/120573101-0f846d80-c3eb-11eb-9b65-96b029cb1c53.png)
 ```
 Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCCED"
 Output: true
 ```
-and the problem description:
 ```
 Given an m x n grid of characters board and a string word, return true if word exists in the grid.

 The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once.
 ```
 Let's see what choices, constraints and goal are in this problem.